Fifty-five years after his death at Pearl Harbor, Wesley Horner Bishop Jr.’s hometown of Moorestown, New Jersey, named a park in his memory.

 Mr. Bishop was born Oct.
 4, 1920 to Wesley and Margaret Bishop.
 The father was a superintendent at a water works and the mother a homemaker.

-In 1939 the son graduated from Moorestown High School a little over 10 miles east of Philadelphia and enlisted in the Naval Reserve the next fall.
-He was a radioman and petty officer third class on the U.S.S.
+The son graduated from Moorestown High School in 1939 and worked as a truck driver for a wholesale auto parts business until he enlisted in the Naval Reserve in October 1940..
+He wrote “education in radio” as the reason he signed up.
+He was sent to a Navy radio school in Connecticut until called to active duty in April 1941.
+Mr. Bishop was a radioman and petty officer third class on the U.S.S.
 Arizona when he was killed in the Japanese attack on Pearl Harbor on Dec.
 7, 1941.

 Mr. Bishop’s high school honored his memory by selling a record $361.25 in defense stamps on a single day in the spring of 1942.
 Stamps, in denominations as low as 10 cents, helped pay for the war.